racca3141/Randomized-Multiplication-Table/README.md

 # randomizedmultiplicationtable
 Randomize the order of a 12 x 12 multiplication table.

-Here is a sample output, although it is formatted incorrectly in this README file:
+Here is a sample output (click RAW to view as it should be displayed):

 ms[0] = 1*1=1